 Add a new "include path"; path must point to a directory.
-When a INCLUDE (including the implicit one from -P) or INCBIN is attempted, rgbasm first looks up the provided path from its working directory; if this fails, it tries again from each of the "include path" directories, in the order they were provided.
+When any INCLUDE (including the implicit one from -P), INCBIN, or READFILE is attempted, rgbasm first looks up the provided path from its working directory; if this fails, it tries again from each of the "include path" directories, in the order they were provided.

-- -M depend_file, --dependfile depend_file Write make(1) dependencies to depend_file. - -MG To be used in conjunction with -M. This makes rgbasm assume that missing files are auto-generated: when INCLUDE (including the implicit one from -P) or INCBIN is attempted on a non-existent file, it is added as a dependency, then rgbasm exits normally instead of erroring out.
-This feature is used in automatic updating of makefiles. - -MP When enabled, this causes a phony target to be added for each dependency other than the main file.
-This prevents make(1) from erroring out when dependency files are deleted. - -MT target_file is equivalent to
+- -M depend_file, --dependfile depend_file Write make(1) dependencies to depend_file. - -MG To be used in conjunction with -M. This makes rgbasm assume that missing files are auto-generated: when any INCLUDE (including the implicit one from -P), INCBIN, or READFILE is attempted on a non-existent file, it is added as a dependency, then rgbasm exits normally or continues processing (depending on whether -MC was enabled) instead of erroring out.
+This feature is used in automatic updating of Makefiles. - -MC Implies -MG.
+This makes rgbasm continue processing after a non-existent dependency file, instead of exiting.
+Note that this is not recommended if any non-existent dependencies would have influenced subsequent processing, e.g. by causing an IF condition to take a different branch. - -MP When enabled, this adds a phony target to the rules emitted by -M for each dependency other than the main file.
+This prevents make(1) from erroring out when dependency files are deleted.

+-MT target_file